metalshavings/metalshavings/_posts/2015-10-27-VectricCut3D.md

 Unfortunately I made the above mistake recently with Vectric Cut3D after a frustrating bout with another CAM application that I was struggling with.
 The Cut3D trial solved the particular problem I was having, so I bought it on a whim.
 Bad move.

 Do not mistake the following guide/screenshots as any sort of intro or example.
-This is *literally 'it'.*  There is no more to the following program than the following screenshots.
-If you want to cut wooden reliefs of pictures that your grandkids put on Twitter I suppose this is all you'll ever need, but if you need to anything else, ever, it's not going to be sufficient.
+This is *literally all there is to it.*  There is no more to the following program than the following screenshots.
+If you want to cut wooden reliefs of pictures that your grandkids put on Facebook I suppose this is all you'll ever need, but if you need to anything else, it's not going to be sufficient.

 The software is effectively a bait to get you to buy their more expensive software after you find that the one you bought can't do some basic thing you need.
-Only difference in the bait/fish/fisherman dynamic is not only are you buying the bait in this example, but you're also the fish.

-Here's our doorpull again, flipped upside down to do the simplest side first.
+Here's our doorpull again, flipped upside down to do the simple side first.
 Pretty standard fare for the beginning of a part cutting wizard.
 Define the top, units of measurement, scale, etc.

 ![Step 1]({{ site.url }}/public/cut3d01.png)